 2011: First Superhuman Visual Pattern Recognition

-IJCNN 2011 competition in Silicon Valley:
+at the IJCNN 2011 computer vision competition in Silicon Valley, our

-At IJCNN 2011 in San Jose (CA), our NN achieved 0.56% error rate in the
+At IJCNN 2011 in San Jose (CA), our fast and deep convolutional NN (CNN) known as

-IJCNN Traffic Sign Recognition Competition of INI/RUB [14,14b].
+IJCNN Traffic Sign Recognition Competition of INI/RUB [14, 14a-d].

 I still remember when in 1997 many thought it a big deal that human chess world champion Kasparov was beaten by an IBM computer.
 But back then computers could not at all compete with little kids in visual pattern recognition, which seems much harder than chess from a computational perspective.

 Although kids were still better general pattern recognisers in 2011,

 DanNet was able to learn to rival them in important limited domains.
 Furthermore, with each decade we gain another factor of 100 in terms of raw computational power per cent.
 Deep learning is here to stay.